AQ-AI/AQ-AI.github.io/README.md

 #### Call for Contributors

 Looking forward to developers and testers to supercharge the current development pipeline.
-Visit our [Project Repository](https://github.com/AQ-AI) and find our code repositories.
+Visit our [Project Repository](https://github.com/AQ-AI) and find our projects.
 On the end to end pipeline for PM2.5 prediction we are currently focussed on geospatial analytics.
 Find out more about that at [OpenAQ-Engine Repository](https://github.com/AQ-AI/openaq-engine) and read the [Documentation](http://www.aqai.xyz/openaq-engine/) to get started.